ayadebbagh/Write-ups/Labs/Enterprise network/ Configure a Vulnerable Environment.md

 ```

 Detection Insight:
-Again, `project-x-corp-svr` has no agent → email activity is invisible.
+Again, `project-corp-svr` has no agent → email activity is invisible.

 ---